 by Texas Homesteader ~

 Millions of people found themselves without power.
-Some for only an hour or so, some due to actual power outages were without power for much longer – even days.
+Some for only an hour or so.
+But many were without power for much longer – several days.

 It’s a dangerous situation, y’all.
 How do you keep warm when the power goes out?